-Brexit: GB checks on goods imported from the EU delayed
+Brexit: Checks on goods imported from the EU delayed again

 - Published

-The UK is to delay introducing post-Brexit checks on plant and farming imports to England, Scotland and Wales, blaming Covid disruption and pressure on global supply chains.
+The UK is to delay introducing post-Brexit checks on food and farming imports to England, Scotland and Wales, blaming Covid disruption and pressure on global supply chains.

 Measures which were expected to come in next month will now be introduced in January and July next year.